 Example: Exhor rituals up an Extend 3 (level 3, 4 minutes) intending to cast it on Iussis’ Strength ritual.
 After 1 minute, Iussis begins his Strength ritual (level 2, 3 minutes).
 Both rituals complete at the same time and Iussis has Strength for 1 hour (Note the Extend +1 level adjustment for different caster).

 The amount of damage is based on the Work with Cabal/Conclave level of the Ritual Leader.
-When casting a ritual with the same level as the ritualist’s skill, the amount of damage is 15 Life Points per minute.
-This amount is reduced by 3 Life Points for every level higher that the ritualist’s skill level is higher than the ritual level (to a minimum of 0) and increased by 3 for every level lower.
+When casting a ritual with the same level as the ritualist’s skill, the amount of damage is 3 Life Points.
+This amount is reduced by 1 Life Point for every level higher that the ritualist’s skill level is higher than the ritual level (to a minimum of 0) and increased by 3 for every level lower.
 The Ritual Leader can distribute this damage amongst all participants and Sacrifices as he sees fit.

-Example: Gemdar is casting a level 4 Earth ritual using his Magic Ritual (Earth) skill of 6.
-This will take 5 minutes and cause 9 Life Points of damage every minute.
+Example: Gemdar is casting a level 6 Earth ritual using his Magic Ritual (Earth) skill of 6.
+This will take 5 minutes and cause 3 Life Points of damage.

 Components and Focuses can be used to reduce the damage, with the amount based on the quality of the item.
 At the end of the ritual Components are irrevocably destroyed, whereas Focuses are undamaged and can be used again.

-Example: When Gemdar created his level 4 Earth ritual, he specified the use of 2 Standard Components and a Standard Focus.
-These reduce the damage by 7, so Gemdar only takes 2 Life Points of damage every minute.
+Example: When Gemdar created his level 4 Earth ritual, he specified the use of 1 Standard Component and a Standard Focus.
+These reduce the damage by 2, so Gemdar only takes 1 Life Points of damage.

 To create a circle of a particular level, the character must have learnt Magic Ritual/Religious Ceremony to at least the same level.